jacob-grahn/grahn.io/content/posts/2017-11-24-faster-multiplayer-with-jiber/index.md

 title: "Faster Multiplayer with Jiber"
 date: "2017-11-24T15:39:43-05:00"
 author: "Jacob Grahn"
-description: "Just how quickly can friends to shoot each other in the face?"
+description: "Just how quickly can friends shoot each other in the face?"
 lastmod: "2020-02-13T18:42:20-05:00"
 ---

-<sup>_Updated 28 Sep 2019: Jiber has been renamed to HiDB._</sup>
+<sup><em>Updated 28 Sep 2019: Jiber has been renamed to HiDB.</em></sup>

 # A Starting Point
 Platform Racing 2 is a game I wrote in 2007, and it is still alive and kicking today thanks to a dedicated and generous community of players.
 It's a multiplayer platformer with many great features, such as shooting your friends in the face with a laser gun.
 Here's how Platform Racing 2 works that out: (it runs on a multiplayer server called Blossom Server)